The-Young-Programer/C-CPP-Programming/Tutorials/C++ Basic Tutorials/Question & Answer/C++ Question & Answer.md

 <details><summary> What is Variable?</summary>

-- It is a name of storage area which is used to store data or infofrmation
+- It is a name of storage area which is used to store data or information
 - It always contains last value assigned to it
 - Each value most be assigned a specific data type
     - for example:
     `int x=5`
-    Here 'x' ia a variable name and its value is 5
+    Here 'x' is a variable name and its value is 5

 </details>